sbslee/fuc/docs/cli.rst

 .. code-block:: text

    $ fuc ngs-fq2bam -h
-   usage: fuc ngs-fq2bam [-h] [--bed PATH] [--force] [--keep] [--thread INT]
+   usage: fuc ngs-fq2bam [-h] [--bed PATH] [--thread INT] [--platform TEXT]
-                         [--platform TEXT]
+                         [--force] [--keep]
                          manifest fasta output qsub1 qsub2 java vcf [vcf ...]

    This command will prepare a pipeline that converts FASTQ files to analysis-ready BAM files.

-   Here, "analysis-ready" means the final BAM files will be: 1) aligned to a reference genome, 2) sorted by genomic coordinate, 3) marked for duplicate reads, 4) recalibrated by BQSR model, and 5) ready for downstream analyses such as variant calling.
+   Here, "analysis-ready" means that the final BAM files are: 1) aligned to a reference genome, 2) sorted by genomic coordinate, 3) marked for duplicate reads, 4) recalibrated by BQSR model, and 5) ready for downstream analyses such as variant calling.

    External dependencies:
      - SGE: Required for job submission (i.e. qsub).
-     - BWA: Required for read alignment.
+     - BWA: Required for read alignment (i.e. BWA-MEM).
      - SAMtools: Required for sorting and indexing BAM files.
      - GATK: Required for marking duplicate reads and recalibrating BAM files.